 Payroll tax rates like income tax, Social Security (6.2 percent each for both employer and employee) and Medicare (1.45 percent each) are set by the IRS.
 However, each state specifies its own rates for income, unemployment and other taxes.
 Below is a state-by-state map showing payroll tax rates including supplemental taxes and workers’ compensation.

 How Payroll Taxes Work

-In addition to income taxes, Social Security and Medicare — collectively known as Federal Insurance Contribution Act (FICA), are taxes that employers and the self-employed pay to the IRS.
+In addition to income taxes, Social Security and Medicare — collectively known as Federal Insurance Contribution Act (FICA), are taxes that employers and the self-employed pay to the IRS to maintain payroll compliance.
 The IRS and states also require monies to be paid for unemployment insurance, referred to as the Federal Unemployment Tax Act (FUTA) and State Unemployment Tax Act (SUTA).
 Combined, these are employer payroll taxes.

 2020 Payroll Tax Rates by State Map

 Hover over the state below to find the payroll tax rates for your state.
 You can then choose to click that state for more information.
 You can also lookup state-by-state details with links to more data using the table below.

 Select your state from the drop-down box below for specific state-by-state payroll tax rate information.
 You’ll find whether your state has an income tax as well as if they have any local taxes.
 You’ll also find a government link to learn more about your state’s employment taxes.